CQCL/hugr/specification/hugr.md

 Locality ::= Local | Ext | Dom
 ```

+Edge types are divided into three categories:

+- _simple_ -- just an arrow, no data;
+- _dataflow_ -- these have a _port_ at each end (source and target), containing
+  some additional data (a type); and
+- _ordered_ -- the set of outgoing edges of an ordered type from a node have a
+  definite linear ordering.

 `Order` edges are simple (they are just arrows). `Value` and `Static` edges are
 dataflow (they have a source and target port, each of which has an associated